Beuth-Erdelt/DBMS-Benchmarker/paper.md

 All these metrics can be sliced or diced, rolled-up or drilled-down into the various dimensions using several aggregation functions for evaluation.

 # Evaluation

-Results can be evaluated via a Python interface.
-Measurements are available as pandas DataFrames.
-Moreover the package includes a browser-based visual analysis tool.

 ## Python - Pandas